 Clean Air Act (CAA) - Federal statutes established by the United States Congress which set the nation's air quality goals and the process for achieving those goals.
 The original Clean Air Act was passed in 1963, but the national air pollution control program is actually based on the 1970 version of the law.
-The 1990 Clean Air Act Amendments are the most far-reaching revisions of the 1970 law.
+The 1990 Clean Air Act Amendments are the most far-reaching revisions of the 1970 law congestion and enhance the mobility of people and goods, to levels that meet state and local needs.